 A series of questions asked in Panel 18 Rounds 3 and 5 and Panel 19 Rounds 1 and 3 pertained to functional limitations, which are defined as difficulty in performing certain specific physical actions.
 WLKLIM31 and WLKLIM53 were the filter questions, depending on the round.
 These variables were derived from a question (HE09) that was asked at the family level: "Does anyone in the family have difficulties walking, climbing stairs, grasping objects, reaching overhead, lifting, bending or stooping, or standing for long periods of time?"
 If the answer was "No", then all family members were coded as "No" (2) on WLKLIM31 or WLKLIM53.
-If the answer was "Yes" (1), and remaining family members were coded as "No" (2).
+If the answer was "Yes", then the specific persons who had any of these difficulties were identified and coded as "Yes" (1), and remaining family members were coded as "No" (2).
 If the response to the family-level question was "Don't Know" (-8), "Refused" (-7), "Not Ascertained" (-9), or "Inapplicable" (-1), then the corresponding missing value code was applied to each family member's value for WLKLIM31 or WLKLIM53.
 If the answer to HE09 was "Yes" (1) but no specific individual was named as experiencing such difficulties, then each family member was assigned "Don't Know" (-8).
-Deceased persons were assigned a code of "Inapplicable" (-1) for WLKLIM31 or WLKLIM33.
+Deceased persons were assigned a code of "Inapplicable" (-1) for WLKLIM31 or WLKLIM53.